Dissertation Outline Writing. Structure & Example For Inspiration

 • Be flexible.
 Your outline is a guide for your study, but that doesn’t mean that it is rigid and set in stone.
 You can adjust your outline based on the research findings and methodology and edit the structure throughout the writing process.

 • Stay focused.
-Every section of the dissertation outline should relate back to the research questions and objectives.
-Stay focused on answering the key question of your dissertation, and do not go on a tangent as you conduct your methodology research.
+Every chapter of the dissertation should relate back to the research questions and objectives.
+Answer the key question and do not go on a tangent as you conduct your methodology research.

 Common mistakes to avoid in dissertation outlining

 Outlining a dissertation is a challenging process, with pitfalls occurring occasionally and the researchers forced to find alternative ways to collect information.
-Here are the common mistakes that you need to avoid in dissertation outlining:
+Here are the common mistakes that you need to avoid as you work on the dissertation outline:

 Overcomplicating the structure